Dementia means problems with thinking and memory are impairing daily function

 In mild cognitive impairment, there is a decline in memory or thinking, but the function is normal

 We use the term mild cognitive impairment when three things are present:

 - A decline in memory or thinking (or both) has been noticed by the individual, their family, or their doctor.

 - Impairment—typically mild—is present on tests of thinking and memory.

-- Daily function is essentially normal, although activities may require more effort.
+- The daily function is essentially normal, although activities may require more effort.

-Although many people with mild cognitive impairment experience a decline in thinking and memory over time, some remain stable and others improve.
-Approximately half of the individuals with mild cognitive impairment show decline in thinking and memory that leads to dementia, at a rate of about 5 to 15% per year.
+Although many people with mild cognitive impairment experience a decline in thinking and memory over time, some remain stable, and others improve.
+Approximately half of the individuals with mild cognitive impairment show a decline in thinking and memory that leads to dementia, at a rate of about 5 to 15 percent per year.
 However, that means that the other half remain stable or improve.

 Like dementia, mild cognitive impairment is not a disease in itself; it is a condition with many different causes.
 In individuals over the age of 65, Alzheimer’s disease is the most common cause of mild cognitive impairment.
 Other common causes include strokes and Parkinson’s disease, as well as depression, anxiety, thyroid disorders, vitamin deficiencies, infections, medication side effects, and medical problems.